Multimodality as Supervision:

 3. Transfer Learning: We evaluate the effectiveness of the pre-trained model by performing transfer learning evaluations.
 For this stage, we assume access to a small external dataset, with task-specific annotations, e.g., semantic segmentation masks or image captions.
 We add a task-specific head to the pre-trained model and finetune it on this external dataset.
 Importantly, we do not have access to any task-specific annotations from the test space itself.
 We benchmark against various off-the-shelf vision models, by finetuning them on the same transfer data.

 4. Deployment & Evaluation: The fine-tuned model is deployed in the same test space where it was pre-trained.
 We benchmark against various internet pre-trained generalists, and task-specific models.
-We evalute on three vision-based tasks, namely, semantic segmentation, object detection, and image captioning.
+We evaluate on three vision-based tasks, namely, semantic segmentation, object detection, and image captioning.
 We show that TST-MM outperforms all baselines, including those trained on large-scale internet datasets or many similar spaces to the test space.

 Test-Space Training vs. Internet-based methods

 We compare Test-space Training, specifically, our TST-MM model against various internet-based methods.
 We compare against generalist models, trained on large-scale datasets, such as CLIP, DINOv2, and 4M.
-Addtionally, we also compare against task-specific models, such as Mask2Former for semantic segmentation, ViTDet for object detection.
+Additionally, we also compare against task-specific models, such as Mask2Former for semantic segmentation, ViTDet for object detection.
 Please refer to the paper for more results on other datasets and tasks.

-Semantic Segmentation
+I. Semantic Segmentation

 We compare against generalist models like CLIP, DINOv2, 4M trained on large-scale internet datasets, and show that TST-MM outperforms them on various downstream tasks.
 This suggests that we can outperform large-scale generalist models trained on millions of images from the Internet by using data from the test space.
 We present qualitative video evaluations on semantic segmentation, on Scannet++ and Replica datasets.